ThinkR-open/golem/README.md

 ### Add various tools

-These three functions adds one file each which contain a series of functions that can be useful for building your app.
+These two functions adds one file each which contain a series of functions that can be useful for building your app.
 To be used in the UI, in the server, or as prod-dependent tools.